Gum Disease

 What Is Gum Disease?

-Gum disease is caused by bacteria that has gathered in your mouth which starts to poorly impact your dental health.
-It can manifest itself in rather simple symptoms such as having bad breath or occasional bleeding gums when brushing and flossing.
-But untreated, periodontal disease can progress until it causes your gums to recede, loosening your teeth and even leading to missing teeth.
-Yes, it can be that serious.
+Gum disease is caused by bacteria that have gathered in your mouth, which can negatively impact your dental health.
+It can manifest itself in rather simple symptoms, such as having bad breath or occasional bleeding gums when brushing and flossing.

 There is also some rather substantial evidence that your mouth can determine good total body health (or the lack of it) in general.
 What goes into your mouth leads to what goes into the rest of your body.
 That, too, is a compelling reason why having good oral health is important.

-What Are The Stages Of Gum Disease?
+What Are the Stages of Gum Disease?

 There are two main stages of gum disease.
 Gingivitis is the early stage and is characterized by red, swollen gums that bleed during brushing.
 Periodontitis is the advanced stage where the infection affects the bone and tissue supporting the teeth.